rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 > How does the EVM price memory usage?

 The formula is indicated in the Ethereum [yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf), page 28.
-The function is polymonial.
+The function is polynomial.
 Thus, the cost is linear up to 724B of memory  used.
 After this limit, the yellow paper indicates that the cost increases significantly more and my guess is that it then becomes exponential.

 ![evm-yellow-paper-gas-cost-memory]({{site.url_complet}}/assets/article/blockchain/ethereum/evm/evm-yellow-paper-gas-cost-memory.png)